TrustLens helps businesses monitor reviews, track brand mentions, and automate customer engagement across review and social platforms.

 Validating demand before building

-Before designing the product, we validated that the problem was both real and actionable through targeted customer conversations.
+Before designing anything, we validated that the problem was real and worth solving.

 We spoke with 10 existing customers from a prior product to understand how they monitored brand perception across reviews, social media, and online mentions, focusing on validating specific hypotheses rather than broad discovery.